-Turkey as a culturally and historically rich country offers a lot to its visitors.
+Türkiye as a culturally and historically rich country offers a lot to its visitors.
 Turkish hospitality welcomes more than 35 million visitors every year.
-Detailed information about some of the famous places in Turkey is available below.
-To have more detailed information about Turkey, you can visit Tourism and Travel Guide to Turkey of Republic of Turkey Ministry of Tourism https://www.goturkeytourism.com/about-turkey/about-turkey.html
+Detailed information about some of the famous places in Türkiye is available below.
+To have more detailed information about Türkiye, you can visit Tourism and Travel Guide to Türkiye of Republic Ministry of Tourism https://goturkiye.com

 Ancient City of Ephesus

 The ancient city of Ephesus was valued for a long time as a harbour town, and many famous classical philosophers, who are still read today, such as Heraclitus, lived in the scientific, artistic and cultural city of Ephesus.
 The ancient city of Ephesus, and especially its Temple of Artemis, one of the first temples, is recognised as one of the seven wonders of the world and since 2015 it has been included in the ‘World Heritage List’.